 The UsePass command uses named passes from another shader.

 Inserts all passes with a given name from a given shader.
 Shader/Name contains the name of the shader and the name of the pass, separated by a slash character.
 Note that only first supported subshader is taken into account.

 Some of the shaders could reuse existing passes from other shaders, reducing code duplication.
-For example, you might have a shader pass that draws object outline, and you’d want to reuse that pass in other shaders.
+For example, in most pixel lit shaders the ambient or vertex lighting passes are the same as in the corresponding VertexLit shaders.
 The UsePass command does just that - it includes a given pass from another shader.
-As an example the following command uses the pass with the name “SHADOWCASTER” from the built-in VertexLit shader:
+As an example the following command uses the pass with the name “BASE” from the built-in Specular shader:

 In order for UsePass to work, a name must be given to the pass one wishes to use.
 The Name command inside the pass gives it a name: